verekia/js-stack-from-scratch/tutorial/1-npm-and-package-json/README.md

 First, we need to install Node, which is not only used for back-end JavaScript, but all the tools we need to build a modern Front-End stack.

-Refer to the [download page](https://nodejs.org/en/download/current/) or the [package manager installations page](https://nodejs.org/en/download/package-manager/) for the latest instructions.
+Head to the [download page](https://nodejs.org/en/download/current/) for macOS or Windows binaries, or the [package manager installations page](https://nodejs.org/en/download/package-manager/) for Linux distributions.

 For instance, on **Ubuntu / Debian**, you would run the following commands to install Node: